aletheatoh/FCCLicenceScraper/README.md

 - xlwt (to generate excel spreadsheet output)
 #### Things to Note
 ##### Operating System & Browser
-This webscraper was built on a Mac OS X. If you're using another operating system, the Windows command line is different from that of terminal for Mac OS X. (Working on instructions for other operating systems and browsers)
+This webscraper was built on a Mac OS.
+If you're using another operating system, the Windows command line is different from that of terminal for Mac OS X. (Working on instructions for other operating systems and browsers)

 This webscraper was built using ChromeDriver.
 If you want to use a different browser you will need to install the appropriate webdriver extension.
 ##### Python 2.7 vs Python 3 and handling non-ASCII characters